 Grand Floridian Resort Christmas Decorations

 The Grand Floridian gingerbread house features stained glass windows and beautiful details on each side of the immense baked creation.
-One of the most unique things about Grand Floridian’s gingerbread house is the treat shop selling pieces of gingerbread from inside the ornate, delicious house.
+One of the most unique things about Grand Floridian’s gingerbread house is the treat shop inside the ornate, delicious house.

 As if the huge Grand Floridian gingerbread house isn’t enough, the lobby also boasts a beautifully decorated 40-foot (12-m) Christmas tree.
 These two impressive displays, plus easy access via the monorail, is why Disney’s Grand Floridian is one of the best places to see Disney World Christmas decorations.

 Beach Club Resort Christmas Decorations

 Disney’s Beach Club Resort lobby has a working gingerbread and chocolate carousel.
 The horses are made of chocolate, and the rest of the carousel is mostly gingerbread.
 Admire each horse in detail as the carousel continuously rotates.